Lymphedema Therapy & Manual Lymphatic Drainage

 Why does this matter?

 Cancer treatment can disrupt lymphatic vessels.
 When that occurs, fluid accumulates and swelling develops.
-Manual lymphatic drainage pembroke pines services help redirect that fluid while supporting tissue health and mobility.
+Manual lymphatic drainage Pembroke Pines services help redirect that fluid while supporting tissue health and mobility.

 MLD forms a central component of comprehensive lymphedema therapy.